bestia-dev/mem5_game/mem5/README.md

 ## WS is not reliable

 Simple messaging is not reliable.
 On mobiles it is even worse.
 There is a lot of possibilities that something goes wrong and the message doesn't reach the destination.
-That means that I need to always reply that the message is delivered.
+That means that I need to always reply and acknowledgement "ack" that the message is delivered.
 Workflow:

 - sender sends one message to more players (more ws_uid) with one random number